Isaiahw01/FTO-Site/README.md

 ### Thank you for using the FTO Training Management System!
 We are committed to providing the best training experience for FTOs, supervisors, and trainees alike.
 ```

-You can copy this into your `README.md` file in VSCode.
-It includes all the sections you requested in a markdown-friendly format that can be rendered easily in GitHub or any markdown viewer.